giulianoassaggio/Referral-telegram-bot/README.md

 ## Usage
 In private chat, use the command `/CreateLink` to obtained a personalized referral link.
 Share it with your friends.
 When a user joins the group using the link, the administrator receives a notification with the relevant information.

+***
+### Important Note
+**This is a draft.
+It has not been extensively tested and does not handle errors in any way.**

+### TODO
+It could integrate a database to keep track of all the links and the number of people invited by every member.